 It is crucial at the outset for employers to determine which state's law governs the enforceability of the non-compete and what the standard is in that state.
 Notably, there are jurisdictions where non-competes are entirely or largely unenforceable, regardless of the impact competition may have on an employer's business.
 For example, in California and North Dakota, post-employment non-competes in the employment context are generally void, except for covenants entered into in connection with the sale of a business (Cal.
 Bus. and Prof. Code §§ 16600-16607; N.D.
 Cent.
-Code § 9-08-06; (exceptions for sale of business or dissolution of partnership); see also Edwards v.
+Code § 9-08-06 (exceptions for sale of business or dissolution of partnership); see also Edwards v.
 Arthur Andersen LLP, 44 Cal.
 4th 937 (2008)).

 In other states, non-competes are enforceable to some degree but under widely different standards.
-For example, Massachusetts requires certain non-competes to be paid, and prohibits non-competes entirely with certain categories of employees (M.G.L. c.
+For example, by statute Massachusetts requires that covered non-competes "be supported by a garden leave clause or other mutually-agreed upon consideration between the employer and the employee, provided that such consideration is specified in the noncompetition agreement," and prohibits non-competes entirely with certain categories of employees (M.G.L. c.
 149, § 24L; for more information, see Practice Note, Non-Compete Agreements with Employees: Limitations on Non-Competes with Low-Wage Workers and Non-Compete Laws: State Q&A Tool).
+Many states have enacted laws prohibiting non-competes with certain segments of workers, such as lower wage workers (see, for example, Practice Note, Non-Compete Agreements with Employees: Limitations on Non-Competes with Low-Wage Workers).
 This section describes key considerations for employers when determining which state's law will govern enforcement of a non-compete.